 - Escape the bustle of the city for a few hours

-- Charlotte, your guide, is passionate about Street Art
+- Your guide is a real passionate of Street Art

 - She says this district “is a bit of heaven in Paris”